misiektoja/spotify_monitor/docs/configuration.md

 - `{username}`
 - `{avatar_url}`

 Use a dictionary or a JSON string encoding an object.
-Lists and non-JSON strings are rejected before delivery.
-Spotify Monitor always replaces `allowed_mentions` with `{"parse": []}` so notification text cannot trigger Discord mentions.
+Unknown placeholders and invalid templates are reported before delivery.
+Discord mentions remain disabled in custom templates.

 `WEBHOOK_TRANSFORMS` applies string methods to shared placeholder values before the template and headers are rendered: